Sriwijaya Air Flight 182: Investigation

 Weather data retrieved from the Meteorology, Climatology, and Geophysical Agency (BMKG) confirmed the presence of moderate to heavy rain during takeoff with chance of thunderstorms reported.
 The data later showed that a 15 km high cumulonimbus cloud was present around Soekarno-Hatta International Airport with the minimum temperature of the cloud tops at -70 C, prompting speculation that the aircraft had encountered turbulence.
-Visibility was reported to be 2 km.
+Visibility was estimated to be between 6 km and 10 km.
 Analysis by the Indonesian National Institute of Aeronautics and Space (LAPAN) showed that weather conditions were not extreme.
 LAPAN stated that a meso-convective system had been formed near the Java Sea at 11:00 WIB (04:00 UTC), but the system had already dissipated by the time Flight 182 took off.
 According to NTSC, there was no indication that there would be any significant cloud on the aircraft's flight route.
 NTSC confirmed, however, that the pilots had contacted Jakarta ATC to change its heading to 075 degrees due to bad weather.

 An investigator with NTSC stated that based on the distribution of the debris, the aircraft possibly ruptured when it hit the water.
 Combining Flightradar24 data and the shape of the engine turbine's fan blade and turbine disc, NTSC speculated that the aircraft's engines were still operating upon impact; based on the evidence, the aircraft was still responsive at 250 ft.

 There was a public concern that the aircraft was not airworthy.
 The Federal Aviation Administration initially had issued an Airworthiness Directive to Boeing 737-500 operators concerning fatigue cracking on the left nacelle support overwing fitting flange fastener hole.
 The director of Sriwijaya Air, Jefferson Irwin Jauwena, insisted that the aircraft was airworthy.
 Moreover, the Ministry of Transportation later examined the aircraft's airworthiness and determined that the aircraft was safe to fly.